mindreframer/webpack_and_rails/Readme.md

     # listen for changes in 'fe/' and automatically compile to 'public/webpack' folder
     make webpack

-    # run Tests with Karma
+    # run continuous tests with Karma on any change
     make karma